-Deferred outflows of resources: Deferred outflows of resources decreased by \$1,673,000 in 2018, due to a decrease in pension of \$2,114,000 primarily due to investment returns exceeding expectations, offset by an increase in other postemployment benefits (OPEB) of \$441,000.
+Deferred outflows of resources: Deferred outflows of resources decreased by \$1,952,000 in 2020, primarily due to a decrease of \$2,489,000 in deferred outflows of resources related to pension.
+The majority of the pension decrease is attributed to a \$1,738,000 decrease in the difference in projected and actual investment earnings.

-Current liabilities: Current liabilities increased by \$12,522,000 in 2018, mainly due to an increase in amounts due for billings on behalf of others of \$14,907,000.
+Current liabilities: Current liabilities increased by \$13,984,000 in 2020, mainly due to an increase in amounts due for billings on behalf of others of \$13,898,000.
 The growth is primarily attributed to rising sewer account balances associated with the NEORSD.
-A decrease in due to other City of Cleveland departments, divisions or funds of \$1,750,000 is primarily due to more timely transfers of amounts owed at year end.

-Net pension/OPEB liabilities: The net pension liability is reported by the Division at December 31, 2018 and is reported pursuant to Government Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
-For fiscal year 2018, the Division adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which significantly revises accounting for costs and liabilities related to OPEB.
+Net pension/Other Postemployment Benefits (OPEB) liabilities: The net pension liability is reported by the Division at December 31, 2020 and is reported pursuant to Government Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
+In 2018, the Division adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which significantly revises accounting for costs and liabilities related to OPEB.
 For reasons discussed below, many end users of this financial statement will gain a clearer understanding of the Division's actual financial condition by adding deferred inflows of resources related to pension and OPEB, the net pension liability and the net OPEB liability to the reported net position and subtracting deferred outflows of resources related to pension and OPEB.